crest-cassia/oacis/docs/en/configuring_simulator.md

 For example, in some HPC environments, some scripting language such as Ruby or Python is not installed on the copmutational node.
 They are sometimes installed only on login nodes hence users must use the script language in the login nodes.
 In such cases, a pre-process must be executed on the login nodes if your pre-process is written in a scripting language.

 To avoid such issues, OACIS provides a way to define a pre-process for each simulator.
-This pre-process is executed on the OACIS server (called "local pre-process") and/or the login node (called "pre-process") before submitting the job.
+This pre-process is executed on the OACIS server (called "local pre-process", available since v2.12.0) and/or the login node of the remote host (called "pre-process") before submitting the job.
 Therefore, you can avoid the problem described above.

 The detailed execution sequence of "local pre-process" is as follows.